 My husband's parents were visiting from Hawaii recently, during which we celebrated my father-in-law's December birthday.
 I knew that on previous visits, he had liked my homemade coffee oreo ice cream, so I decided to make him an ice cream cake!

-For the bottom layer I made a 6-inch chocolate cake using my favorite recipe from Ina Garten.
+For the bottom layer I made a 6-inch chocolate cake using my favorite recipe.
 Then for the ice cream layer, I made my coffee oreo ice cream, and froze it in a 6-inch cake pan.
 Once the ice cream was frozen, I assembled my cake.

 To decorate the cake, I wanted to avoid using buttercream, as I wanted something light and not too sweet, so I chose to cover the cake with freshly whipped cream.
 As I have found with past ice cream cakes (see my links for Elmo ice cream cake and Hello Kitty ice cream cakes), covering an ice cream cake with any frosting has it's challenges, and requires putting the cake back in the freezer every few minutes to avoid the melting of the ice cream layer.
 But I was eventually able to cover the cake with two coats of whipped cream, and then I finished it off with a simple shell border.